silnrsi/langfontfinder/kubernetes/README.md

-## How to run findafont locally with Docker Desktop's Kubernetes singlenode cluster
+## How to run the language font finder locally with Docker Desktop's Kubernetes singlenode cluster

 For testing Kubernetes deployment there are yaml files under `kubernetes`, that cover local developer testing.